 Using Intel Performance Primitives (IPP) with JUCE and CMake

-Intel’s IPP is a free to use fast vector and matrix libraries available across platforms.
+Intel’s IPP is a cross-platform, free, vector and matrix library.
 It’s a great match for working with dsp and images in the JUCE framework, in particular on Windows.

-Although IPP works on Intel Apple hardware, Apple has its own cross-architecture high performance library called Accelerate, which includes vDSP and vImage functions.
+IPP is cross-platform (happy on Linux and Windows) but only works on Intel Apple hardware.
+Apple has its own cross-architecture high performance library called Accelerate.
+Accelerate includes vDSP and vImage functions, and compatibility with Apple Silicon.

 Intel’s One API